wthgame/kitnomicon/src/content/docs/std/Attribute.md

 function Attribute.__tostring(self: Attribute<T>): string
 ```

-Metamethod to transform the option into a string.
+Metamethod to transform the attribute into a string.

 #### Parameters

 ##### self <small>`: Attribute<T>`</small>

-The attribute to stringify.#### Returns
+The attribute to stringify.

+#### Returns

 #####  `string`